ThierrySans/CSCC09/work/assignments/1/rubric.md

 ---

 1. The UI elements for the **uploader form** are: [select one]
-    - _ missing
+    - _ completely missing
-    - _ almost missing with couple of exceptions
+    - _ missing for the most part
-    - _ mostly there with couple of exceptions
+    - _ mostly there but couple of elements are missing
     - _ all there without any exception

 1. The UI elements for the **display** are: [select one]
-    - _ missing
+    - _ completely missing
-    - _ almost missing with couple of exceptions
+    - _ missing for the most part
-    - _ mostly there with couple of exceptions
+    - _ mostly there but couple of elements are missing
     - _ all there without any exception

 1. The UI elements for the **the comment form** are: [select one]
-    - _ missing
+    - _ completely missing
-    - _ almost missing with couple of exceptions
+    - _ missing for the most part
-    - _ mostly there with couple of exceptions
+    - _ mostly there but couple of elements are missing
     - _ all there without any exception

 1. The UI elements for the **the comment section*** are: [select one]
-    - _ missing
+    - _ completely missing
-    - _ almost missing with couple of exceptions
+    - _ missing for the most part
-    - _ mostly there with couple of exceptions
+    - _ mostly there but couple of elements are missing
     - _ all there without any exception

 1. The CSS layout (not the code) is: [select one]